freeCodeCamp/freeCodeCamp/guide/english/html/attributes/links/index.md

 ### `target` Attribute

 **Opening a page in a new tab**

-If you'd like your link to open in a new tab, you'll use the `target` attribute along with the `"_blank"` value inside your opening `<a>` tag:
+If you'd like your link to open in a new tab, you'll use the `target` attribute along with the `_blank` value inside your opening `<a>` tag:

 ```html